owulveryck/blog/content/post/software1.5.md

 date = 2017-12-18T16:47:27+01:00
 +++

+In my previous article, I have explained how to code a RNN from scratch in go.
+The goal of this work is to use the RNN as a processing unit for different information that I could grab in my day-to-day work.
+(for example to find a the root-cause of an incident, or as a helper decision tool for capacity management).

+The purpose of this article is to describe a way to code in software 1.0 an execution machine for a software 2.0.

+I will first explain the concepts, then I will describe how to implement different parts.

 # Considerations about software 1.0 and software 2.0

 ## What is a software?

-It is sequence of bits and bytes that can be computed, and the produces a result (the solution of a problem for example).
+It is sequence of bits and bytes that can be computed, and that produces a result (the solution of a problem for example).

 To build a software until now, a compiler is used.
 Its goal is to turn a "human readable sequence of characters", called code, into the sequence of bytes.